-A hugely popular sport, football, if you play competitively or just for fun, helps keep you fit and brings you the health benefits of other aerobic activities as well as some strengthening exercises.
+Football is hugely popular sport.
+Whether you play competitively or just for fun, it helps keep you fit and brings you the health benefits of other aerobic activities as well as some strengthening exercises.

-Football is in impact sport which, when played frequently, can be harsh on your joints compared to other non-weight bearing activities like swimming or cycling.
-Be sure to seek medical advice if you are unsure if football is right for you or if you experience any ongoing pain during or after playing.
+Football is an impact sport which, when played frequently, can be harsh on your joints compared to other non-weight bearing activities like swimming or cycling.
+Be sure to seek medical advice if you're unsure if football is right for you or if you experience any ongoing pain during or after playing.

 If you would prefer a slower version then joining your local walking football group may be the answer.

-Playing regular sports is also thought to help improve symptoms of some mental health issues like depression and stress, can lead to increased confidence and self-esteem, and can help to reduce anxiety.
+Playing regular sports is also thought to help improve symptoms of some mental health issues like depression and stress.
+This can increase confidence and self-esteem and can help to reduce anxiety.

 Football is not an expensive or prohibitive sport.
-All that is needed is space and a ball.
+All that's needed is space and a ball.
 Your local school, gym or leisure centre will most likely have facilities to play football.